How Your About Page Affects AI Citations — E-E-A-T, Entity Recognition, and What to Fix

 }

-This schema makes every entity on your About page — company name, founder, team size, social profiles — directly parseable by AI systems.
-Without it, they rely on text extraction, which is less reliable.
+This makes every entity on the page - company name, founder, team size, social profiles - directly parseable.
+Without it, the AI falls back to text extraction, which is less reliable and easier to get wrong.
+Don't make it guess what you could just declare.

-GEOlikeaPro's AI Readiness audit scores your About page across all six citation signals — Expert Quotes, Statistics, Brand Claims, Q&A Structure, Source Citations, and Content Depth.
-Run GEO audit to see your score.
+GEOlikeaPro's AI Readiness audit scores your About page across all six citation signals - Expert Quotes, Statistics, Brand Claims, Q&A Structure, Source Citations, and Content Depth.
+See where you stand.

 FAQ